I’m excited and nervous at the same time for the week after next as I’ll be officially taking my first ‘week’ off of work.

 Design & Development

-- Kaushal takes more lead with getting our Loom competitor built, with getting Lemforms built, and supporting Send Koala as much as possible without any of my involvement
+- Kaushal takes more lead with getting our Loom competitor built, getting Lemforms built, and supporting Send Koala as much as possible without any of my involvement

-- Lydia is able to make sure everyone is doing what they’re meant to do, monitors client happiness, delivery of targets, and gets support from those around her when needed
+- Lydia is able to make sure everyone is doing what they’re meant to do, monitors client happiness, and delivery of targets, and gets support from those around her when needed

 Well….I’m going to be sharing this with the leaders of the company so it’s clear what I’m hoping for in the week whilst I’m away!